SilkRose/Pony/src/stories/saddle-bagged/01-boing.md

 Boing.

 I think I heard something about a “mountain...”
-It’s not easy to keep doing this and not much can be heard inside.
+It’s not easy to keep doing this, and not much can be heard inside.
 It seems those 5 ponies are following whatever I’m mounted on, has to be the purple one I saw earlier.
 The yellow one looks scared, The blue one and the pink one are overly excited. *What are you planning?*

 Boing.